 This document covers policies and procedures relating to corporate governance in the University of Bath.
-The document should be read in conjunction with the Committee of University Chairs (CUC) Higher Education Code of Governance (December 2014) and with the following University publications:
+It should be read in conjunction with the Committee of University Chairs (CUC) Higher Education Code of Governance (revised June 2018) and with the following University publications:

 - Financial Regulations and Procedures

 The University was established in 1966 by Royal Charter.
 Its governance structure is laid down in the Charter and Statutes which can only be amended by the Privy Council.

 The Council is the governing body of the University.
 Its primary responsibilities are: